cloudopsy/terraform-module-template/README.md

 -->

+This repository serves as a template for creating high-quality Terraform modules for AWS resources.
+It follows the standard module structure recommended by HashiCorp and includes all the necessary requirements for publishing a module.
+In addition, this module includes features such as version pinning and automated testing to ensure the reliability and quality of the code.
-This is an example project to provide all the scaffolding for a typical well-built Cloud Posse Terraform module for AWS resources.
-It's a template repository you can use when creating new repositories.
-This is not a useful module by itself.
+Please note that this module is intended to be used as a starting point for creating new repositories and is not a useful module by itself.

 ---